Become a Mediator in Missouri

 What can I expect in a career in mediation?
-Mediators find their work challenging but also very rewarding and fulfilling.
+Mediators find their work challenging but also rewarding and fulfilling.
 After training (see below) mediators have opportunities to enhance their experience with community mediation centers and other programs.
 Many mediators offer their services part-time.
-A full-time career as a full-time mediator requires significant time devoted to networking and marketing.
-There are many jobs that draw on mediation skills such as business risk management, collections, counseling, court administration, education, human resources, and sales.
+A full-time career as a mediator requires significant time devoted to networking and marketing.
+There are many jobs in which mediation skills can be applied, such as business risk management, collections, counseling, court administration, education, human resources, and sales.
 Mediators often engage with agencies and organizations on a referral basis rather than full-time employment.
 Some non-profits, such as MARCH Mediation, use who work on a sliding scale.

 Join AMM Today!

 What is required to be a mediator in Missouri?
-Missouri does not license this profession.
-There is no "certification" of mediators in the state.
+Missouri does not license or "certify" the mediation profession.
 (The national Model Standards prohibit a mediator from claiming to be certified when there is no official program for certification.)
 Some mediation programs do have specific educational requirements.
 It is advisable to check with specific programs and organizations about their expectations for training and experience.

 Mediating for the Courts: Mediators taking referrals from the state court system must meet the training requirements of Missouri Supreme Court Rule 17 for civil mediation generally and Missouri Supreme Court Rule 88 for domestic relations mediation (see the rules at www.courts.mo.gov).
 The Missouri Bar maintains a list of mediators who meet the Supreme Court requirements (known as the "Rule 17 List").
-An application form may be obtained from The Missouri Bar, which administers the statewide list for the courts (go to www.mobar.org or contact us for the application form at email@example.com.
+An application form may be obtained from The Missouri Bar, which administers the statewide list for the courts (go to www.mobar.org).
 There is no cost to be included on the Rule 17 List.
 Federal Courts in the Eastern and Western Districts of Missouri also have requirements for mediators handling federal cases and maintain lists of mediators.
 Some Circuits maintain their own lists.
 Court personnel also refer litigants to our website's FIND-A-MEDIATOR listing.